esnchez/Dashboard_Microservices/README.md

 and node.js

-Backend_js relates to an API made in node.js, which is the version working for the full-stack test.
+js_backend folder relates to an API made in node.js, which is the version working for the full-stack test.